Office of Health Services (OHS)

 - Access to a full range of referral services

-- Sea Year Physicals and medical qualifications for obtaining Merchant Mariner documents and licensing.
+- Sea Year Physicals for medical clearance by USCG for obtaining Merchant Mariner documents and a USCG license.

-- Through the use of an existing insurance plan (e.g. a family plan, a “self and spouse plan” or self-only plan) that covers the candidate or Midshipman; provided that the policy meets the minimum coverage requirements established by USMMA or...
+- Through the use of an existing insurance plan (e.g. a family plan, a “self and spouse plan” or self-only plan) that covers the candidate or midshipman; provided that the policy meets the minimum coverage requirements established by USMMA (See our frequently asked questions links at the top, right side of this webpage regarding the minimum requirements).

-- By obtaining a qualifying Student Health Insurance Plan through The Academy-sponsored provider, UnitedHealthcare®, that meets the Academy’s minimum requirements.
-This plan is managed by The Allen J Flood Companies and is in association with UnitedHealthcare®.
+- By obtaining the qualifying Student Health Insurance Plan (SHIP) that meets the Academy’s minimum requirements.